BellaMrx/HTML_Guide/README.md

 * \<blockquote>
   - here usually a text is quoted from another source.
-	- \<blockquote> contains a **cite** attribute, this indicates the source of the quote, but unfortunately it is not yet visible in the web browser and therefore the source should be added to the web page additionally
+  - the \<blockquote> contains a **cite** attribute, this indicates the source of the quote, but unfortunately it is not yet visible in the web browser and therefore the source should be added to the web page additionally
   - see example folders --> *4_TheBody/Part_11/index.html*

      ```